Cultural historian and curator - Appointed 1994

 Arts, Canada Council for the Arts, and the Princess Grace Foundation, among

 Sociologist - Appointed 1999

-Kobena Mercer writes and teaches on the visual arts of the black diaspora and is Senior Research Fellow in the Department of Visual Culture and Media at Middlesex University London.
-He has taught at New York University, University of California at Santa Cruz, and California Institute of the Arts, and has received fellowships from Cornell University, University of California, Irvine, and the Vera List Center for Art and Politics at the New School University in New York.
-Born in London in 1960, Mercer was educated in Ghana and England and received his B.A. in Fine Art from St Martins School of Art and his Ph.D in Sociology from Goldsmiths' College, University of London.
+Kobena Mercer writes and teaches on the visual arts of the black diaspora as professor of the history of art and African American studies at Yale University and is a senior research fellow in the Department of Visual Culture and Media at Middlesex University London.
+He has taught at New York University, University of California at Santa Cruz, and California Institute of the Arts and has received fellowships from Cornell University, University of California, Irvine, and the Vera List Center for Art and Politics at The New School.
+Born in London in 1960, Mercer was educated in Ghana and England and received his BA in Fine Art from St Martins School of Art and his PhD in Sociology from Goldsmiths' College, University of London.

 Artist - Appointed 1997

 Lorraine O'Grady is a performance and installation artist based in New York City.
 Born in 1934, she was educated at Wellesley College and the Iowa Writers Workshop and, following careers as a research economist, translator, and rock critic, began making art in 1980.
 Her work, dealing with issues of hybridity, diaspora, and black female subjectivity, contains an unusual amalgam of abrasive political content united with beauty and formal elegance.
 An analysis of cultural politics via a deceptively pleasing aesthetic harmony has characterized O'Grady's work from her earliest performances, such as "Mlle Bourgeoise Noire" and "Nefertiti/Devonia Evangeline," to more recent photo-installations such as "Flowers of Evil and Good."